-The project, Advanced Methods to Identify Pavement Delamination (or R06D), field tested ground penetrating radar (GPR) equipped with stepped frequency antenna array (3D-GPR) and a scanning system employing Spectra Analysis of Surface Waves (SASW) and Impact Echo (IE).
+The project, Advanced Methods to Identify Pavement Delamination (or R06D), field tested of ground penetrating radar (GPR) equipped with stepped frequency antenna array (3D-GPR) and a scanning system employing Spectra Analysis of Surface Waves (SASW) and Impact Echo (IE).
 These nondestructive technologies may enable DOTs to obtain reliable results for project-level planning and forensics in a safer, faster, and less expensive way.

-Details of how each of these technology systems work can be found in the companion brochure: Safer, Faster, and More Cost-Efficient Ways to find Deficiencies in Pavement (access by clicking the link to http://shrp2.transportation.org/Documents/Renewal/508%20compliant%20R06D%20brochure.pdf).
-In this brochure, brief descriptions of the outcomes of the six implementation efforts are discussed, along with the benefits of the technology.
+Details of how each of these technology systems work can be found in the companion brochure: Safer, Faster, and More Cost-Efficient Ways to Find Deficiencies in Pavement.
+In this brochure, brief descriptions of the outcomes of the six implementation efforts are discussed, along with the benefits of each technology.